AgentWorkshop/mcpdemo/README.md

 ## Usage

-This project includes a `Makefile` in the `demo01-streamable` directory for easy execution.
-Make sure you are in the `demo01-streamable` directory.
+This demo includes a `Makefile` in the `demo01-streamable` directory for easy execution.

+**Make sure you are in the `demo01-streamable` directory before running these commands.**

 1.  **Run the server:**

     Open a terminal and run:
     ```sh
     make run-server
     ```